|

 is never overhead, but just circles around the sky at

 about a 30 degree angle.
 It is all very interesting.
+I saw a very interesting phenomenon the other

 day.
 It is called nacreous clouds.
 They are clouds that turn all